How to adjust your recruitment strategy for remote hiring7 min read

 A research by Stanford University did a study with 503 call center employees of travel agency CTrip.
 They were divided in half: one group worked from home four days out of five per week, and the other half worked full-time at the office.
 After nine months, the remote working group saw an increase of 13% in performance and 9% in their overall work calling time compared to the office group.
 A big part of the reason was that the former group needed less breaks and had less sick days.
+This truly shows the power of remote workers and your need for remote hiring.

 Remote job promotion:

-“I think job boards can be pretty useful, but not the really big ones like monster.com or Indeed.
+“I think job boards can be pretty useful in remote hiring, but not the really big ones like monster.com or Indeed.
 Usually the quality of applicants coming from those is pretty low.
 Even job boards from Stack Overflow and GitHub have typically not worked out that well.
 But I think that’s got a lot to do with our focus on hiring people who are good at working remotely.
 Basecamp has their own job board weworkremotely.com and it’s great.
 The quality is pretty high there, and it’s from people who are familiar with remote working.
 It’s a skill set.
 You have to know how to work remotely.”

 —Josh Pigford, Founder and CEO of Baremetrics, in “Hiring @Baremetrics – A talk with founder Josh Pigford”